mannny7/BombPartyBotJKLM/README.md

 The ChromeDriver version supplied with the code may be newer/older than your chrome version.
 Go to the 3 dots in the top right, go to help, about google chrome and look at your version number.
 Then go to https://chromedriver.chromium.org/downloads and find your version (if the specific version isn't on there go for the closest one)

-Any other problems join the discord server https://discord.gg/GAhCGUWjv5
+Any other problems add me on Discord Manny.#0001